Roborovski Dwarf Hamster Information

 Nesting material must be nice and soft, absorb moisture and have fragile fibers so that the animals cannot become entangled in it.
 Materials such as cotton, hemp, toilet paper and hay are ideal.

-Roborovski Dwarf hamster food
+Roborovski Dwarf Hamster food

 Of all Dwarf Hamster species, the Roborovski Dwarf Hamster has the smallest need for animal protein .
-They really eat less animal protein compared to the Russian Dwarf Hamster for example.
+They really eat less animal protein compared to the Russian Dwarf Hamster, for example.

-Dental formula: 1013/1013 (Ratio upper - lower incisors = 1 : 2-3) Incisors continue to grow
+Dental formula: 1013/1013 (Ratio of incisors at the top - bottom = 1: 2-3) Incisors continue to grow

 The percentage of crude fiber in the diet should be a maximum of 10% for optimal digestibility and absorption of the diet.